 Craig, shorter than other Bond’s, but more muscular and stoic, ushered in the post-9/11 Bond, a time when spies were no longer cheery and charismatic, but men who had to operate in a shadowy world where things were not black and white.
 Connery and Moore had the clear lines of the Cold War to guide their paths.
 Craig had to continue serving the Crown with boundaries that were not clear-cut and enemies who were sometimes allies and vice-versa.

 To date, Craig has appeared in four Bond films: Casino Royale (2006), Quantum of Solace (2008), Skyfall (2012) and Spectre (2015.
 He is scheduled to appear in one more, Bond 25, though a release date has not been established.
 During these films, Bond experiences a character transition, going from the self-assured dandy to a troubled, but still stylish ‘half-monk/half-hitman’.
 He is doubted by his superiors, almost killed by his own team and briefly loses faith in his own resolve.
 Like Jason Bourne, Bond begins to question what his missions are for.
 We finally see Bond’s vulnerability and though it may be hard to watch, it tells us more about the consistent conflict men in organizations like the MI6 face.
 And while some critics just won’t go for the blonde-haired, blue-eyed Bond, Craig deserves credit for what he’s accomplished.
+Especially considering Casino Royale has been given the title of one of the number 1 casino films to be released.
+Look here at the Top 21 Gambling Movies reviewed for an overview into some of the other best casino movies of all time.
+After watching some of these gambling movies, some people might decide that they want to play some casino games.
+If there isn’t a casino located in the local area, people can always look for online casinos on websites like bossku club that has a number of online casinos on there.
+Hopefully, people will feel like they’re in a real casino.
+If you’r pretty sure you’re going to try a little gambling for yourself and you are wanting to try online casino variants, then there can be many benefits to utilize as you are.
+For example, there can be a lot of different factors, such as knowing which casino bonus should you look for when wanting to maximize entry bonuses or withdrawal profits, etc.

 Though Craig didn’t fit the typical Bond profile (ordering a Heineken instead of a martini was considered sacrilege in some circles) he kept the style on-point and mixed casual with formal to present a more serious but no less fashionable super-spy.
 Dressing it up with Tom Ford Windsor tuxedo jackets and grey pinstripe suits and then sporting it down with Barbour Beacon Heritage sports jacket and Matchless suede jacket, Craig was just as comfortable playing poker at the casino table as he was fighting thugs on the top of trains and high-rise buildings.